IraitzAristi/iraitzaristi.github.io/writeups/redpi/redpi-technova.md

 ![Reverse shell caught on RedPi: www-data shell](writeups/redpi/img/07-shell-www-data.png)

 From here, a real engagement would move into privilege escalation: checking `sudo -l`, SUID binaries, capabilities and the kernel version from the `www-data` shell.
-That's outside this lab's goal — but it's the natural next phase.
+That's outside this lab's goal, but it's the natural next phase.

 ## A note on the attack's origin point (threat model)